labring/sealos.io/content/blog/(what-is)/what-is-mysql/index.md

 authors: ['default']
 ---

-# A Comprehensive Guide to MySQL Database Management in 2025

 MySQL has established itself as one of the most widely used relational database management systems (RDBMS) in the world, powering millions of applications from small websites to enterprise-scale platforms.
 This comprehensive guide explains everything you need to know about MySQL, from fundamental concepts to advanced deployment strategies.

 ## Understanding MySQL: The Foundation of Modern Data Management